-Traditional Savings – This type of savings account is the most common.
+Traditional Savings – This type of online savings account is the most common.
 If you need to withdraw money quickly it is also the easiest as there are no penalties for early access.

 Certificate of Deposit – Because you can’t touch it until its maturity date, a CD is a smart way to meet financial goals over time.
 Use your tax refund as a starting point and watch it grow.
 CD terms are available from three to ten years.

 Contribute to Your Retirement Fund